-- How will I find comets which are observable with the LCO telescopes? - How bright should the comets be? - How will I identify the comet in the image? - What is the best filter and exposure time to use when observing comets?
+- How will I find comets which are observable with the LCO telescopes? - How bright should the comets be? - How will I identify the comet in the image?

 Take some time to think about possible questions that you might like to answer and how this may form a hypothesis.